Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/unit-testing-mutations.md

   }
 ```

-💣 We are creating mutation in the args with the necessary data.
+💣 We are creating a mutation in the args with the necessary data.

 💣  Next we are making sure we get back a bookingId that the charge matches what we expect it to be.

 Then go to your terminal and run the test:

 ```
 $ yarn test makeABooking.test.js
 ```

  Now all our tests are passing!